billsanto/simple_message/README.md

 Valid logging levels are: DEBUG, INFO, WARNING, ERROR, CRITICAL, NOTSET.
 See the Python [logging docs](https://docs.python.org/3/howto/logging.html#basic-logging-tutorial) for more details.

-NOTE: An extension of .log will be appended to any name entered if you don't specify .log as the extension.
+NOTE: For convenience, an extension of .log will be appended to any log filename entered if you don't specify .log as the extension.
 ```python
 log_filename = 'messages.log'